-6. Joint Web Site.
+6. Joint Website.

-Under this initiative, the Midwest ISO and PJM will enhance the joint web site that hosts PJM's and the Midwest ISO's common information (e.g., joint meetings, event calendars, joint documents and reports, etc.).
-In order to complete this initiative, PJM and the Midwest ISO must develop a process to maintain the joint website in order to keep it current and determine what information must be included, changed, added or deleted and by whom.
-Moreover, PJM and the Midwest ISO must modify the existing joint website by implementing: (i) a joint meetings notifications capability; (ii) a joint events calendar capability; (iii) a more robust joint document storage, retrieval, and retention capability; and (iv) a more robust joint reporting capability.
+Under this initiative, the Midwest ISO and PJM enhanced the joint website that hosts PJM's and the Midwest ISO's common information (e.g., joint meetings, event calendars, joint documents and reports, etc.).
+PJM and the Midwest ISO developed a process to maintain the joint website in order to keep it current and determine what information must be included, changed, added or deleted and by whom.
+Moreover, PJM and the Midwest ISO modified the existing joint website by implementing: (i) a joint meetings notifications capability; (ii) a joint events calendar capability; (iii) a more robust joint document storage, retrieval, and retention capability; and (iv) a more robust joint reporting capability.